openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 public func notEqualTo(field: String, value: ValueType): RdbPredicates
 ```

-**Function:** Configures a predicate to match fields where the value in the specified column of the data table is not equal to the given value.
+**Description:** Configures the predicate to match fields where the value in the `field` column of the data table is not equal to `value`.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core